I've been collecting hard rock and heavy metal CDs since the late '80s.

-Asia was touted as the first big rock "supergroup" of the 1980s.
-Comprised of four veterans of the '70s British progressive-rock scene, bassist/lead vocalist John Wetton of King Crimson, guitarist Steve Howe of Yes, drummer Carl Palmer of ELP, and keyboardist Geoff Downes of Yes and The Buggles, anticipation for this project ran high among rock critics and prog-rock fans.
-That crowd eventually turned up their noses at the group's self-titled debut album, condemning it as too "slick" and "commercial" sounding, but the average American record buyer didn't care.
-Asia became the best selling rock record in the U.S. in 1982, thanks to massive MTV and radio support for the singles "Heat of the Moment" and "Only Time Will Tell."
-The album spent nine weeks at the top of the Billboard charts and sold close to four million copies.
+Anticipation for this project initially ran high among rock critics and prog-rock fans, but that crowd ultimately turned up their noses at the group's self-titled debut album, condemning Asia as simplistic, slick and commercial.
+The average American record buyer obviously didn't care, because Asia became the best selling rock record in the U.S. in 1982.
+Thanks to massive MTV and radio support for the singles "Heat of the Moment" and "Only Time Will Tell," the album spent nine weeks at the top of the Billboard charts and sold close to four million copies.

-I half expected to be washed away on a sea of badly-aged AOR cheese when I first pressed "play" on this CD, but most of the songs on Asia were still quite catchy and have held up better than I expected.
-I was also quite surprised that I could still remember many of the lyrics, even though I hadn't heard these songs in dog years!
+I half expected to be washed away on a sea of badly-aged AOR cheese when I pressed "play," but Asia held up better than I expected.
+I was also quite surprised that I could still remember many of the lyrics, even though I hadn't heard these songs in years!

-After giving Asia a number of spins, I could understand why fans of Yes, King Crimson, etc. hated this album when it first came out.
-Instead of the technical, complex material that the band members were known for, Asia was highly polished, chorus-driven pop/rock, clearly aimed at American radio and MTV.
-Asia was definitely hoping to compete with the likes of Journey, Toto, and Foreigner, but they still held onto traces of that classy, pompous British prog-rock feel, which set them apart from their American counterparts.
-In other words, I'll take Asia over Journey any day of the week and twice on Sunday.
+After giving Asia a number of spins, I could understand why fans of Yes, King Crimson, etc., hated this album when it first came out.
+Instead of the technical, complex material that the band members were known for, Asia was highly polished, commercial pop/rock, clearly aimed at American radio and MTV.
+Asia was obviously trying to compete with the corporate-rock likes of Journey, Toto, and Foreigner, but they still held onto traces of that classy, pompous British prog-rock feel, which set them apart from their American counterparts.
+In other words, I'll still take Asia over Journey, any day of the week and twice on Sunday.

-Asia wisely packs the bulk of its firepower up front, opening with a double shot of the hit singles "Heat of the Moment" and "Only Time Will Tell," both of which have choruses that will stick in your head like glue (who else remembers the distinctive keyboard run from "Only Time Will Tell' playing alongside TV sports highlights throughout the '80s?).
+Asia wisely packs the bulk of its firepower up front, opening with a double shot of the hit singles "Heat of the Moment" and "Only Time Will Tell," both of which have choruses that will stick in your head like glue.
+I'm sure many of you remember the distinctive keyboard run from "Only Time Will Tell' playing alongside TV sports highlights throughout the '80s!
 "Sole Survivor" was also released as a single and it's another strong track with a huge hook.
 The epic "Time Again" is probably my favorite song on the disc, with Downes' sinister keyboard intro setting a doomy, cathedral-like tone before the galloping heart of the track begins.